 The tricky part is that not all domains are suitable for freelancing.
 Because it involves working over the Internet and delivering the final product in a digital manner, freelancing is limited to several fields of work.

 Generally, IT services are the most searched for.
-The existence of platforms such as Freelancer.com or Upwork.com allows clients to communicate effectively and obtain what each of them desire.
+The existence of platforms such as Freelancer.com or Upwork.com allows clients to communicate effectively and obtain what each of them desires.

 Jobs are sectioned into categories so that freelancers can easily choose the one that’s suitable for their skills.